New Star Soccer: Mobile versions

 The next release of New Star Soccer came in 2012 with a mobile version separate and distinct from the computer versions.
 Instead of playing a full match, the player controls important points during the match, such as free kicks and chances in front of the goal.
 How the player performs during these moments changes the outcome of the game and helps the player with their relationships off the pitch.
 The game includes an extensive career module, including training and off-pitch events.
 The mobile game won the 2013 Sports/Fitness BAFTA Award.
 In 2016, the game underwent a graphical overhaul, which also included the addition of replays and a partnership with soccer magazine FourFourTwo.
+The game was originally developed with Blitz Research Ltd's Monkey X games programming language and released on Android, iOS, and Flash.

+In 2016, a choose your own adventure-style game was released for iOS titled New Star Soccer G-Story.

 Reception

 New Star Soccer has received generally positive reviews from critics.
 Shane Richmond of The Daily Telegraph praised the game, stating that it "has had me addicted".
 Evan Kypreos of Trusted Reviews also wrote positively of the game, giving it 4/5 stars and calling it "fun and worthwhile" while praising its simplicity, deeming it "better than the sum of its parts".
-James Barnes of The Boar gave a positive review praising the game's controls and declaring it "simply gets the balance right".
+James Barnes of The Boar gave a positive review, praising the game's controls and declaring it "simply gets the balance right".